-About 70 years before Rosa Parks refused to give up her seat on a Montgomery, Alabama bus, a woman named Ida B. Wells refused to leave her seat in the whites-only section of a Nashville-bound train.
+About 70 years before Rosa Parks refused to give up her seat on a Montgomery, Alabama bus, a Black woman named Ida B. Wells refused to leave her seat in the whites-only section of a Nashville-bound train.

-When she was no more than 25, Wells armed herself with a pistol and toured the American South to investigate and report on the excruciating violence committed against Black people there.
-In an effort to bring justice to the abused and awareness to the willfully ignorant, Ida B. Wells braved Jim Crow’s America with a pen and paper and her unwavering voice — and that was just the beginning of her inspiring career.
+While fighting against lynching, Wells armed herself with a pistol and toured the American South to investigate and report on the epidemic of violence being committed against Black Americans.
+In an effort to bring justice to those who’d suffered and awareness to the willfully ignorant, Ida B. Wells braved Jim Crow America with a pen and paper and her unwavering voice — and that was just the beginning of her inspiring career.

 As is the case today, Ida B. Wells came of age in a world where changes in laws did not signal immediate changes in how they were enforced, let alone people’s thoughts and behaviors.

-Even though she was born just six months before the Emancipation Proclamation freed all America’s slaves at the federal level, Wells herself was born into slavery.
+Even though she was born on July 16, 1862, just six months before the Emancipation Proclamation freed all of America’s slaves at the federal level, Wells herself was born into slavery.
 She and her family lived in Holly Springs, Mississippi, where they remained subjected to the prejudice that no piece of legislation could fully quell.

-In spite, or perhaps because, of their geography, Wells’ parents became very active in advocating for equality, particularly in education.
+In spite of, or perhaps because of, where they were from, Wells’ parents became very active in advocating for equality, particularly in education.
 Her father was a founding member of Shaw University (now Rust College), which Wells went on to attend.

 As a young woman, Wells approached her education with enthusiasm, but at age 16 tragedy struck and Wells had to abandon her studies when both her parents and a younger brother died of yellow fever.
 As the eldest of eight children, Wells took on the care of her remaining siblings.